 After World War I, America's economy would start to deteriorate.
+The Great Depression started with President Herbert Hoover entering office in 1929, “Herbert Hoover declared that the United States was ‘nearer to the final triumph over poverty’ than any nation in the history of the world,” (Trowbridge, 2017); the exact opposite of this statement occurred during Hoover’s presidency.
+One of the major events leading in to the Great Depression was the Stock Market Crash of 1929, when the stock market dropped 10 percent (Trowbridge, 2017).
+“Hundreds of millions of shares had been purchased using borrowed money with only the stock itself as collateral.
+When these stock prices fell, the loans could not be repaid.
+As a result, thousands of banks failed, and millions of depositors lost their life savings,” (Trowbridge, 2017).
+After the Stock Market Crash of 1929, the American market fell even more between 1931 and 1933, when thousands of banks would fall to bankruptcy (Trowbridge, 2017).
+Because of America’s bank economic failure and the stock market crash, there had to be a suspension of loans from U.S. banks abroad.
+These events led to corporations and individuals withdrawing funds from off-shore banks (Trowbridge, 2017).
+Between the years of 1929 and 1933 during Hoover’s presidency, America’s economy would be in a record-low, which would lead to Franklin Delano Roosevelt coming in to presidency.

-Herbert Hoover declared that the United States was ‘nearer to the final triumph over poverty’ than any nation in the history of the world,” (Trowbridge, 2017).
-However, the exact opposite had occurred during P This occurred due to the To resolve the issues that came in the era of the Great Depression, the United States government would have to enact legislation that would counter the adverse effects of industrialization and inflation.
-President Franklin D. Roosevelt and congress would pursue the New Deal and Social Security Act, which in turn would provide relief, recovery, and reform to America's economy.
+To resolve the issues that came in the era of the Great Depression, the United States government would have to enact legislation that would counter the adverse effects of industrialization and inflation.
+In the mid-1930s, President Franklin D. Roosevelt and congress would pursue the New Deal and Social Security Act, which in turn would provide relief, recovery, and reform to America's economy.
 The effect of the New Deal and Social Security act was generous, enthusiastic, optimistic, and progressive.
 To interpret the extent of which the New Deal legislation would represent in American government is to acknowledge the power of what the American government could achieve while the people of America are in need.
 The New Deal legislation would provide a foundation for evolution within the government and was extremely beneficial to the American society, resulting in benefits for the elderly, opening the opportunity for jobs, and supported growth in the women's movement.

+A leading trend prior to the New Deal and Social Security Act legislations was that there were no old-age benefits.
+Many issues of the time included elderly Americans fearing that they will fall to poverty if they left their jobs and younger generations being unable to work do to the elderly unwilling to leave their jobs (Trowbridge, 2017).
+The elderly Americans would be fearful to not provide for only their selves, but also for their children, during this time of need (Social Security, 2016).
+The matter of old-age would come to play a large role in the enactment of the New Deal and Social Security Act, which would lead to the development and institutionalization of old-age benefits.